git/git.github.io/rev_news/drafts/edition-83.md

   Junio Hamano, the Git maintainer, then agreed to this suggestion.

-  Erik replied to brian and Junio that there is no standard or convention around HTML documentation, and talked about the `help.htmlPath` configuration variable that can be used to tell Git where to look for HTML pages.
-He also suggested falling back to searching a missing HTML page at the path of the command.
+  Erik replied to brian and Junio that there was no standard or convention around HTML documentation, and talked about the `help.htmlPath` configuration variable that could be used to tell Git where to look for HTML pages.
+He also suggested falling back to searching a missing HTML page starting at the path of the command.

-  The discussion continued for sometime between Erik, Junio, Philip Oakley and Dscho, especially around the topic of aliases.
+  The discussion continued for some time between Erik, Junio, Philip Oakley and Dscho, especially around the topic of aliases.

-  Then Junio spotted the `GIT_HTML_PATH` environment variable in the code, and noticed that it could currently be used to specify just one directory for HTML pages, while `MANPATH` can be a colon-separated list of directories.
+  Then Junio spotted the `GIT_HTML_PATH` environment variable in the code, and noticed that it can currently be used to specify just one directory for HTML pages, while `MANPATH` can be a colon-separated list of directories.
 So he suggested changing the code to allow `GIT_HTML_PATH` to also be a colon-separated list of directories.
-This would allow people to also install HTML pages in directories without needing administrator rights.
+This would allow people to install HTML pages in directories without the need of administrator rights.

   It looks like no one has yet started working on this though.